romasku/tuya-zigbee-switch/docs/device_db_explained.md

 PWM attributes are only exposed when:
 1. Device is built as Router (has line+neutral power)
-2. `indicator_pwm: true` is set in device database
+2. Device has indicator LEDs defined in pinout

-3. Device has indicator LEDs defined in pinout
+PWM capability is automatically determined by the `device_type` field.

 End Device builds never include PWM support to conserve battery and reduce firmware size.